obsidiansystems/ledger-app-sui/README.md

 # Rust Nano S Application

 A simple application that receives a message, displays it, and requests user approval to sign.
 Can also display an example menu.

 ## Building

+This application has been packaged up with [Nix](https://nixos.org/).
+If you are on Linux and have Nix installed, builds and development environments are one command away.

 ### Prerequisites